molayab/dot-files/README.md

 - Verify system prerequisites (Zsh 5.9+)
 - Install Oh My Zsh if not already present
 - Back up your existing dotfiles to a timestamped directory
-- Install all configuration files (.zshrc, .vimrc, .gitconfig, .lesshst)
+- Install all configuration files (.zshrc, .vimrc, .lesshst)
+- Prompt for Git configuration details (name and email)
 - Set up the custom theme
 - Configure required plugins
 - Provide clear instructions for next steps